adeojoemmanuel/monexjs_dev/readme.md

   - clone using git clone https://github.com/adeojoemmanuel/monexjs_dev.git

-  - after cloneing go into the directory
+  - after cloneing go into monexjs_dev the directory

+  - then the mac directory

   - lunch your terminal and execute "node installation.js"

-       note would take a while
+       *note* would take a while

   - you should now have the project in Applications/monexjs directory